Lolo58ulti/MacStrike/README.md

 Name It whatever you want and press Ok.

-One it's done go to launchpad and open the wrapper.
+Once it's done go to launchpad and open the wrapper.

 <img width="753" height="437" alt="Capture d’écran 2025-08-05 à 11 56 31" src="https://github.com/user-attachments/assets/59ba33fc-9d19-4a65-ae1b-6a9f683c49f3" />